fsist/future-streams/README.md

 `Connector`s.
 These are connected to one another in a directed manner, forming a digraph in which we can speak of components 'upstream' and 'downstream' relative to each node.

-Stream components, which are also called (graph) nodes, come in several types.
-There are some common traits these types can implement:
+Stream components, which are also called (graph) nodes, come in four main types:

-1. A `Source[Out]` produces elements of type `Out`.
-2. A `Sink[In]` consumes elements.

-There are four main node types:

-1. A `StreamInput[Out] extends Source[Out]` introduces new elements into the stream from elsewhere.
+1. A `StreamInput[Out]` introduces new elements into the stream from elsewhere.
 It has no upstream connection.
-2. A `StreamOutput[In] extends Sink[In]` consumes stream elements.
+2. A `StreamOutput[In]` consumes stream elements.
 It has no downstream connection.
-3. A `Transform[In, Out] extends Sink[In] with Source[Out]` transforms the stream in some way.
+3. A `Transform[In, Out]` transforms the stream in some way.
 Output elements don't always correspond one-to-one to input elements.
 4. A `Connector[In, Out]` is a special node type which can connect to more than one upstream or downstream node.
     This serves to fan-out or fan-in stream connections.
-The Connector doesn't extend `Source[In] with Sink[Out]` because it isn't a single Source or Sink; instead it makes multiple Sources and Sinks available as methods.

-There is also an auxiliary type called `Pipe[In, Out]`, which represents a Sink linked to a Source with a black box in the middle.
-It can abstract away sub-graphs of the stream model which are already internally connected.
+The Connector exposes multiple connection ponints via its `sources` and `sinks` methods.

+For each of these four types, there are several concrete case classes which implement them.
+Each class corresponds to a different state machine implementation in the library; in other words, these classes are as general as possible.
+They are:

+1. For `StreamInput`, there is `IteratorSource`, which reads from an Iterator or Iterable, and `GeneratorSource`, which has a user-provided function with the signature `producer: Func[Unit, Out]`.
+2. For `StreamOutput`, there is only one model, `SimpleOutput`, which has a user-provided function `onNext: Func[In, Unit]`.
+3. For `Transform` there are three models. `SingleTransform` and `MultiTransform` correspond to `map` and `flatMap` respectively.
+The special type `DelayedTransform` models a transform, or possibly a whole Pipe (a complex stream with multiple internal components), which will only become available when some `Future[Pipe[In, Out]]` completes.
+4. For `Connector` there are `Splitter` and `Scatterer`, which model different kinds of one-to-many connections, and `Merger` which models a many-to-one join.

+All of these case classes have `Func` arguments describing their behavior.

+As an alternative to using these case classes, when implementing your own inputs, outputs and transformations you can also implement the corresponding trait; see below for more on this.

+Finally, we can briefly mention that there are also some lower-level traits these components implement, namely `SourceComponent` and `SinkComponent`.
+These usually aren't used explicitly by user code; however, make sure not to confuse them with `Source` and `Sink`, which are described below.

+### Sources, Sinks and Pipes

+These are three 'combinator' types which should be used in APIs to hide implementation details.

+A `Source` is any collection of connected components which exposes a single unconnected `SourceComponent`.
+It may be, trivially, just a single SourceInput, or a SourceInput with several Transforms, or a more complex graph with multiple inputs and Connectors.

+A `Sink` is any collection of connected components with a single unconnected `SinkComponent`, and which contains a single `StreamOutput`, whose result is exposed as part of the `Sink`.

+A `Pipe` is any collection of connected components with a single unconnected `SourceComponent` and a single unconnected `SinkComponent`.

+When designing your own APIs, they should take and return Sources, Sinks and Pipes in preference to StreamInputs, StreamOutputs and Transforms.

 ### Modeling and running the stream